validatedid/did-auth-oidc-siop/README.md

 To call `verifyDidAuthResponse` you need to create a `DidAuthVerifyOpts` that contains the following parameters:

+- **nonce**: Nonce value from the initial Authentication Request Token, to check that we are validating the same request flow.
+- **redirectUri**: the value of the `redirect_uri` sent in the Authentication Request.
-- **verificationType**: Whether you want to perform a verification internally or via VIDcredentials API.
+- **verificationType**: _(Optional)_ Whether you want to perform a verification internally or via VIDcredentials API.
 In this case, we perform it using VIDcredentials API.
-- **verifyUri**: URL to perform the external Authenticatoin Response Token validation.
+- **verifyUri**: _(Optional)_ URL to perform the external Authenticatoin Response Token validation.
 In this case, we call the VIDcredentials API.
-- **authZToken**: Access Token (if required) to call the verifyUri.
+- **authZToken**: _(Optional)_ Access Token (if required) to call the verifyUri.
 In this case, we will use the Access Token created on the first step.
-- **nonce**: Nonce value from the initial Authentication Request Token, to check that we are validating the same request flow.
+- **didUrlResolver**: Url to resolve a DID to a DID Document.

 Example: